-Above: Plan study of a monolithic sandstone bench with inset letter W and Circle motifs in flint aggregate terrazzo.
+Above: Plan study (meaning ‘seen from above’)of a monolithic sandstone bench with a flat seating surface with the inset letter W and Circle motifs in flint aggregate terrazzo.
 Below: Sandstone & Flint are primary building materials in Winchester.

-“Of particular interest is the ledger stone of Francisca Clobery, the daughter of Sir John Clobery.
+“Of particular interest is the ledger stone (memorial) of Francisca Clobery, the daughter of Sir John Clobery.
 She died in 1683 and her grave is in the south aisle of the Retrochoir, in front of her father’s monument.
 It is of a distinctive Ordovician limestone (around 465 million years ago) from the Island of Öland, Sweden, containing the straight-shelled Nautiloid.” from ‘Winchester Stone’ by Dr John Parker 2016.
 ‘John Parker studied geology at Birmingham and Cambridge universities.
 He is a Fellow of the Geological Society of London.
 For over 30 years he worked as an exploration geologist for Shell around the world.
 He has lived in Winchester since 1987.
 On retirement he trained to be a Cathedral guide’.
 John has personally shown me around the Cathedral and pointed out many geologic wonders and quirks.

-Above: Studies for objects (seating) in Timber, Sandstone and Swedish Marble employing techniques of inlay, lamination, polishing and sandblasting.
+Above: Studies for objects (seating?) in Timber, Sandstone and Swedish Marble employing techniques of inlay, lamination, polishing and sandblasting.

-Above: Study for two benches in monolithic black Tournai Marble with inlay detail and laminated stone extensions of Swedish Marble.
+Above: Study for two concept benches in monolithic black Tournai Marble with inlaid detail and laminated stone additions of Swedish Marble.

-I hope to investigate manufacturing process which allow stone to be cut, laminated, decorated and finished in a manner which embodies the richness of the Cathedral interiors – BUT – in a functional manner, either as seating etc or as a method of wayfinding.
+I hope to investigate manufacturing processes which allow stone to be cut, laminated, decorated and finished in a manner which embodies the richness of the Cathedral interiors and it’s ongoing repair and regeneration – BUT – in a functional manner, either as seating etc or as a method of improving wayfinding for visitors.

 ‘The cathedral possesses the only diatonic ring of fourteen church bells in the world.
 The back twelve were all cast by John Taylor & Co in 1937.
 They were augmented to fourteen when two new bells were added in 1992 by the Whitechapel Bell Foundry.
-One bell was cast by Anthony Bond, an itinerant Founder in 1621.’
+‘One bell was cast by Anthony Bond, an itinerant Founder in 1621.’
 Wikipedia Ref

 Here are a few images of the final artworks – it may help to know that any white used in the design does not print – and remains completely clear – bringing the outside in and extending the impact of the work to the external landscape beyond the clinical spaces.
 The colours also vary in transparency and opacity, so do not appear anywhere near as flat and opaque as they do in the artwork – which is a good thing right?
 I thinks so…